-Getting started with Sow Right Seeds is fun and easy.
-We’ve done the groundwork and research to help you get started and set you up for success.
+Getting a garden started with Sow Right Seeds is fun and easy.
+We’ve done the groundwork and research to set you up for success and help you get started.
+Knowing how to read a seed packet is the first step to successful gardening.
+We'll decipher the common gardening terms you need to start growing from seed.

 How to get the best start growing your seeds, plus any important tips we thought you should know.